troyraen/PGB_testing/_avro2BQ/main.md

 # Set up Google Cloud Function to grab Avro files from GCS bucket and import to BigQuery

 __Not yet done:__
-- [ ]  unittest: test that datasets, buckets, PS topics, etc. needed by the cloud function exist and have appropriate permissions
+- [x]  Travis needs GCP authentication configured (Daniel is doing this)
 - [ ]  Fix and test guess schema survey and version functions
+- [ ]  unittest: test that datasets, buckets, PS topics, etc. needed by the cloud function exist and have appropriate permissions.
 - [ ]  Check for duplicates in BQ tables.
     - PS has an "at _least_ once" delivery.
 Only way to check if the data is already in the table prior to uploading is to query the database which could be very expensive.
 It is recommended to insert duplicates and handle their removal later.
 See [this post](https://stackoverflow.com/questions/39853782/check-if-data-already-exists-before-inserting-into-bigquery-table-using-python).